jashkenas/docco/test/fakes/README.md

 With Fluffy Bunnies!

-## The Happy Bunny - Poem by Christopher Howie
+## The Happy Bunny - Poem by Robb Lovell

 ![Readme.md](images/fluffybunny1.jpg)

 ```
-I am the happy bunny.
+I am a happy bunny.
-I hop, and when I hop,
+I hop high and low,
-I laugh, and I squeak.
+I laugh, and I squeak and I
-Squeak, Squeak, Squeak, I go!
+Squeak, Squeak, Go!
 My little bunny nose
 Squinches to and fro.
 ```